 However, it’s possible that the ingredients in the wipes are making matters worse.

 Again, I have to go with WaterWipes if your baby is prone to rashes.
 With 99.9% water and no chemicals, there’s no way these are going to make the rash any worse.

 If saving money is the name of the game, Pampers Sensitive Wipes (click here to check price on Amazon) should fit the bill.
 They come out to roughly 2 cents/each, which is pretty darn cheap.

 They’re also the most popular wipes on Amazon, so they’re not bad by any means, In fact, they have over 1000 reviews and maintain a 4.5/5 rating by parents.

 They don’t contain fragrance, so they aren’t stinky like some of the other Pampers wipes.
 They’re nice and wet and durable; they shouldn’t rip and should clean well.

-They aren’t natural like the other suggestions here, but since those are all 3-4x as expensive as these ones, they can’t really be recommended if saving money is your goal.
+They aren’t natural like the other suggestions here, but since those are all 3-4x as expensive as these, they can’t be recommended if saving money is your goal.
 But I’d strongly recommend going with the above natural ones if you can afford it.

 Can You Flush Baby Wipes?

 Unless a brand of wipes specifically states that they can be flushed, you should not flush them down the toilet.
-Flushable wipes are meant to break down and not clog the toilet, and if you flush non-flushables you’re going to end up with a plumber call in the near future.
+Flushable wipes are meant to break down and not clog the toilet, and if you flush non-flushables you’re going to end up with a plumber call soon.

 What About a Wipe Warmer?